3732

 What is Simple Network Management Protocol?
 SNMP is an application layer protocol created in 1988 as a short-term solution to manage network elements for growing networks - like the Internet.
 Simply put, as an open-source protocol, it lets different SNMP-enabled devices communicate with each other to provide robust monitoring and management.

-Feel free to download the tutorial, or contact us for expedited monitoring.
+Feel free to use our SNMP tutorial download, or contact us for expedited monitoring.

 The Architecture of SNMP

-SNMP is based on the manager/agent model.
-The model consists of the following pieces:
+SNMP architecture is based on the manager/agent model.
+The model consists of the following pieces (SNMP components):

 snmp manager agent model